R3V1Z3/alexa-cheats/README.md

 ## Command format
 The alexa-cheats.md file holds all the key details (commands, questions, etc).
 The file follows standard Markdown rules along with the following for best practice.

-Commands are arranged in sections with descriptive header:
+Commands are arranged in sections with a descriptive header:
 `## Time and Date`

-Each command should be added as an unordered list item using '- ':
+Each command should be added under headers as unordered list items using '- ':
 `- Command.`

-Use emphases (asterisks) to designate authors, song/movie titles and other special notes:
+Emphases (asterisks) are used to designate authors, song/movie titles and other special notes:
 `"Alexa, do you know Hal?" *- 2001*`

-Use strong emphases in Markdown (double underscore) and forward slashes to designate variations:
+Strong emphases (double underscores) and forward slashes designate variations:
 `__Hawaii/Paris/London__`